AryanSudhirDev/polaris-extension/README.md

 ---

+## Roadmap / Next Feature

+• **Code-Aware Refinement (planned)** – the extension will soon parse your open workspace (AST + semantic search) to feed contextual snippets into the AI.
+That way the model can tailor its suggestions to your actual codebase.

+This is tracked internally; contributions welcome once core scaffolding lands.

 ### Getting Started

 The repo is in its infancy—just a roadmap for now.
 Pull requests welcome once scaffolding lands.